thepembeweb/linux-server-configuration/README.md

 2. How to install and configure a database server.

-3. How to deploy an existing web application onto it.
+3. How to deploy an existing web application onto the server.